All Products

 Important

-To advertise the data center CIDR block to the VBR, we recommend that you use a short subnet mask.
-This way, the data center CIDR block that the transit router learns from the private IPsec-VPN connection is more specific than the advertised one and the route has a higher priority.
+When you advertise the data center CIDR block to the VBR instance, we recommend that you advertise an aggregate CIDR block.
+This ensures that the route learned by the transit router through the private IPsec-VPN connection is more specific, and therefore has a higher priority, than the route advertised by the VBR.

-After the data center connects to Alibaba Cloud through the Express Connect circuit, you need to configure a transit router to exchange data between the data center and VPC.
+After the data center is connected to Alibaba Cloud through the Express Connect circuit, you can configure a transit router to enable private communication between the data center and the VPC.

 1. Create a CEN instance.